temenostech/temenos-platform-documentation/docfx_project/home/techguides/git-folder-standardization.md

 If you need to push new changes into your existing environments, you have to clone the GIT folder again.

-- Env Structure before Git Folder Standardisation:
+- Env Structure before Git Folder Standardization:

  ![](./images/old-env-structure.png)

-- Env Structure after Git Folder Standardisation:
+- Env Structure after Git Folder Standardization:

  ![](./images/new-env-structure.png)